PingThingsIO/btrdb-python/docs/source/index.rst

       import btrdb
       from btrdb.utils.timez import to_nanoseconds

-      # establish connection to server
+      # establish connection to a server
       conn = btrdb.connect("192.168.1.101:4410")

       # search for streams and view metadata